grafeas/voucher/README.md

 The configuration for Voucher Client can be written as a toml, json, or yaml file, and you can specify the path to the configuration file using "-c".
 By default, the configuration is expected to be located at `~/.voucher{.yaml,.toml,.json}`.

-Below are the configuration options for Voucher Standalone and Server:
+Below are the configuration options for Voucher Client:

 | Key         | Description                                                                                |
 | :---------- | :----------------------------------------------------------------------------------------- |